 Compared to the BMS group, one replaces the abelian group of supertranslations by the non-abelian group $\mathcal{N}$.
 Beyond the non-abelian structure there is another significant difference between the two groups.
-Whereas the supertranslations are smooth mappings on a compact domain, the group $\mathcal{N} = C^\infty (\R \times \SSS^2)$ consists of smooth mappings on a non-compact domain.
-Thus for $\mathcal{S}$ there is in principal only one choice for the function space topology, while for $\mathcal{N}$ the different topologies do not coincide.\footnote{The space $C^\infty (\R \times \SSS^2)$ supports a variety of inequivalent function space topologies beyond the compact open $C^\infty$ and the fine very strong topology.
+Whereas the supertranslations are smooth mappings on a compact domain, the group $\mathcal{N} \subseteq C^\infty (\R \times \SSS^2)$ consists of smooth mappings on a non-compact domain.
+Thus, for $\mathcal{S}$, there is in principle only one choice for the function space topology, while for $\mathcal{N}$ the different topologies do not coincide.\footnote{The space $C^\infty (\R \times \SSS^2)$ supports a variety of inequivalent function space topologies beyond the compact open $C^\infty$ and the fine very strong topology.
 For example one can define several Whitney-type topologies, see \cite[Section 4]{Michor80}.
-As these additional topologies do not turn $\mathcal{N}$ into a manifold we will ignore them.} Before we investigate this behaviour let us note for later use that elements in $\mathcal{N}$ are proper maps:
+As these additional topologies do not turn $\mathcal{N}$ into a manifold we shall ignore them.} Before we investigate this behavior, let us note for later use that elements in $\mathcal{N}$ are proper maps: